niebert/RecorderJS/README.md

 # Recorder.js

 ## A plugin for recording/exporting the output of Web Audio API nodes
+Worker based Javascript library that allows online audio recording in the browser.

-**Note:** This repository is not being actively maintained due to lack of time and interest.
-If you maintain or know of a good fork, please let me know so I can direct future visitors to it.
+**Note:** The source repository by Matt Diamond is currently not being actively maintained due to lack of time and interest.

 * GituHub Code: https://github.com/addpipe/simple-recorderjs-demo - **Demo:** [Live RecorderJS Demo](https://addpipe.com/simple-recorderjs-demo/)

 Appreciating the development, ideas, concepts and support of Matt Diamond to the RecorderJS repository for the open source community.
 Keeping his contribution and his collaborators alive is also an appreciation for library and allowing others to build on his project.
 The library was very useful e.g. for RevealJS as just one example and it can still serve as a jumping-off point for others.